-Purpose: To provide updates on technical aspects of ongoing planning studies and project implementation for the Yakima River Basin Integrated Water Resource Management Plan (Integrated Plan)
+Purpose: Update on ongoing technical planning studies and project implementation activities for the Yakima River Basin Integrated Water Resource Management Plan (Integrated Plan)

 Fish Passage Element

 Cle Elum Dam Fish Passage Facilities and Reintroduction Project

 The juvenile fish passage facility will use an innovative helix design to transport juvenile fish downstream.
 It will allow fish to leave the reservoir as the water surface fluctuates over the top 63 feet in elevation.
 This will provide downstream passage from April 1 through the beginning of June in most years.
 The upstream adult fish passage facility will be a trap-and-haul facility where fish are trapped at the base of the spillway, loaded into a truck, and then hauled for release into Cle Elum Reservoir or to upstream tributaries.